CiscoDevNet/terraform-provider-aci/website/docs/r/application_epg.html.markdown

 * `flood_on_encap` - (Optional) Control at EPG level if the traffic L2 Multicast/Broadcast and Link Local Layer should be flooded only on ENCAP or based on bridg-domain settings.
 Allowed values are "disabled" and "enabled".
 Default is "disabled".
 * `fwd_ctrl` - (Optional) Forwarding control at EPG level.
 Allowed values are "none" and "proxy-arp".
 Default is "none".
 * `has_mcast_source` - (Optional) If the source for the EPG is multicast or not.
 Allowed values are "yes" and "no".
 Default values is "no".
 * `is_attr_based_epg` - (Optional) If the EPG is attribute based or not.
 Allowed values are "yes" and "no".
-Default is "yes".
+Default is "no".
 * `match_t` - (Optional) The provider label match criteria for EPG.
 Allowed values are "All", "AtleastOne", "AtmostOne", "None".
 Default is "AtleastOne".
 * `name_alias` - (Optional) Name alias for object application epg.
 * `pc_enf_pref` - (Optional) The preferred policy control.
 Allowed values are "unenforced" and "enforced".
 Default is "unenforced".
 * `pref_gr_memb` - (Optional) Represents parameter used to determine if EPg is part of a group that does not a contract for communication.
 Allowed values are "exclude" and "include".
 Default is "exclude".
 * `prio` - (Optional) QoS priority class id.
-Allowed values are "unspecified", "level1", "level2", "level3" and "level4".
+Allowed values are "unspecified", "level1", "level2", "level3", "level4","level5" and "level6".
 Default is "unspecified.
 * `shutdown` - (Optional) Shutdown for object application epg.
 Allowed values are "yes" and "no".
 Default is "no".

 * `relation_fv_rs_bd` - (Optional) Relation to class fvBD.
 Cardinality - N_TO_ONE.
 Type - String.